flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-5.png)

-        In the bottom section of the MCDU screen 'LAST EXIT' can be found.
-The section compromises of a UTC and FUEL reading.
+        In the bottom section of the MCDU screen, 'LAST EXIT' can be found.
+The section compromises a UTC and FUEL reading.
 Last exit gives information on how long the airplane can safely stay in the hold while still having the fuel for the rest of the approach, to go around, divert and the final reserve fuel.
-The UTC and FUEL will give you the time and the minium fuel respectively needed when leaving the hold.
+The UTC and FUEL will give you the time and minimum fuel needed when leaving the hold.

     === "6"

         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-7.png)

-        If the inbound course, turning direction and leg distance are set correctly press the 6th LSK on the right to insert the hold into the Flight plan.
+        If the inbound course, turning direction and leg distance are set correctly, press the 6th LSK on the right to insert the hold into the Flight plan.

         Notice the white curved arrow in the ND.
-In this case it is turned to the right, however, if a left turn hold is selected the arrow would turn to the left.
+In this case, it is turned to the right; however, the arrow would turn left if left-hand turns were selected for the hold.
-        Also notice how the hold waypoint now appears for an additional time in the flight plan.
+        Also, notice how the hold waypoint now appears for an additional time in the flight plan.
 This is needed for the FMS to calculate a good exit path when leaving the hold.

-        Holds need to be entered in diffrent ways with diffrent inbound courses.
-The A320 will automatically fly the correct entering pattern.
+        Depending on the angle between the aircraft and the inbound course of the hold, aircraft need to fly different entry patterns.
+The A320 will automatically fly the correct entry pattern.

     === "7"
         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-8.png)

-        As soon as the aircraft is heading to the waypoint with the hold programmed the hold will be calculated and completely shown on the ND.
+        As soon as the aircraft is heading to the waypoint with the hold programmed, the hold will be calculated and completely shown on the ND.
 [IMM EXIT*](#leaving-the-hold) will also appear on the MCDU.

     === "8"
         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-9.png)

-        Before the A320 passes the hold fix for the first time it will slow down to 'green dot speed'.
+        Before the A320 passes the hold fix for the first time, it will slow down to 'green dot speed'.
 This is the speed at which the aircraft uses the minimum fuel per hour to ensure it can stay in the hold as long as possible.
-Make sure to set speed to managed speed to fly at green dot speed.
+So make sure to set speed to managed speed to fly at green dot speed.

         Also, the F-PLN page on the MCDU will continue to show IMM EXIT*.
 This is needed when [leaving the hold](#leaving-the-hold).